-† &quot;Ximenius, ut erat priscæ religionis tenacissimus, laudabat quidem eos, qui in templi Apostolici constructionem suas pecunias
+† "Ximenius, ut erat priscæ religionis tenacissimus, laudabat quidem eos, qui in templi Apostolici constructionem suas pecunias relaxation of temporal punishments imposed upon sinners, the austere prelate perceived a dangerous custom introduced, which might tend to enervate ecclesiastical discipline.

 On another occasion, his zeal for the maintenance of discipline placed him in opposition to Rome.
-A canon of Avila had obtained a brief from Rome, dispensing with his attendance at choir, but allowing him at the same time the usual remuneration "distributiones quotidiane."
-The cardinal, fearing lest this dispensation might become a dangerous precedent for others, commanded the canon to resign his privilege; this he did in obedience to the authority of Ximenez, as metro-The cardinal also advised Ferdinand to enact a law, that for the future all bulls which came from Rome should be inspected, before their publication, by the minister of state.\ This advice may be excused, though it cannot be justified, on the ground, that at this period a great number of dispensations were granted by the Holy See with little or no difficulty.
+A canon of Avila had obtained a brief from Rome, dispensing with his attendance at choir, but allowing him at the same time the usual remuneration "distributiones quotidianæ."
+The cardinal, fearing lest this dispensation might become a dangerous precedent for others, commanded the canon to resign his privilege; this he did in obedience to the authority of Ximenez, as metro-The cardinal also advised Ferdinand to politan. enact a law, that for the future all bulls which came from Rome should be inspected, before their publication, by the minister of state.\ This advice may be excused, though it cannot be justified, on the ground, that at this period a great number of dispensations were granted by the Holy See with little or no difficulty.